-- It is unlikely that all monitored times coincide with the end of a period on the tree, meaning Δt divides t_i for all i. - The binomial-trinomial tree can handle discrete options with ease, however. - Simply build a binomial-trinomial tree from time 0 to time t_1 , followed by one from time t_1 to time t_2 , and so on until time t_l . - See p.
-688.
+- It is unlikely that all monitored times coincide with the end of a period on the tree, or Δt divides t_i for all i. - The binomial-trinomial tree can handle discrete options with ease, however. - Simply build a binomial-trinomial tree from time 0 to time t_1 , followed by one from time t_1 to time t_2 , and so on until time t_l .